 The entire global greenhouse market currently produces nearly US $350 billion in vegetables annually.

 As the market has grown dramatically, it has also experienced clear trends in recent years.
-Modern greenhouse are becoming increasingly tech-heavy, using LED lights and automated control systems to perfectly tailor the growing environment.
-Successful greenhouse companies are scaling significantly and located their growing facilities near urban hubs to capitalize on the ever increasing demand for local food, no matter the season.
+Modern greenhouses are becoming increasingly tech-heavy, using LED lights and automated control systems to perfectly tailor the growing environment.
+Successful greenhouse companies are scaling significantly and located their growing facilities near urban hubs to capitalize on the ever-increasing demand for local food, no matter the season.
 To accomplish these feats, the greenhouse industry is also becoming increasingly capital-infused, using venture funding and other sources to build out the infrastructure necessary to compete in the current market.

 Agriculture is undergoing an evolution - technology is becoming an indispensable part of every commercial farm.
 New precision agriculture companies are developing technologies that allow farmers to maximize yields by controlling every variable of crop farming such as moisture levels, pest stress, soil conditions, and micro-climates.
 By providing more accurate techniques for planting and growing crops, precision agriculture enables farmers to increase efficiency and manage costs.

 Precision agriculture companies have found a huge opportunity to grow.
-A recent report by Grand View Research, Inc. predicts the precision agriculture market to reach$43.4 billion by 2025.
+A recent report by Grand View Research, Inc. predicts the precision agriculture market to reach $43.4 billion by 2025.
 The emerging new generation of farmers are attracted to faster, more flexible startups that systematically maximize crop yields.

 Blockchain's capability of tracking ownership records and tamper-resistance can be used to solve urgent issues such as food fraud, safety recalls, supply chain inefficiency and food traceability in the current food system.
 Blockchain’s unique decentralized structure ensures verified products and practices to create a market for premium products with transparency.